DawoudCoders/Wordpress-Theme-practice-/README.md

-A non-hosted practice wordpress theme build
+A non-hosted practice wordpress theme build (Not yet complete)